-Food Security, Trade, Climate Change and Water Resources.
+C. Food Security, Trade, Climate Change and Water Resources.

-The Approaches to Livestock Production Systems.
+D. The Approaches to Livestock Production Systems.

-(See: Development Biotechnology j., PART D); may be as defined in: "Small Ruminant Production: Systems for Sustainability," V. International Conference on Goats, 28-29 February 1992, Park Hotel, New Delhi INDIA; is the study of inextricable components in biological areas, e. g. agro-biotechnology, animal production science, and feed science & technology, in areas such as nutrition & health, and socio-economic research and extension or field study, for e. g., marketing and women's native role and as organized at a micro-business level and the role of capital financing through micro-loans.
+As defined in: "Small Ruminant Production: Systems for Sustainability," V. International Conference on Goats, 28-29 February 1992, Park Hotel, New Delhi INDIA; is the study of inextricable components in biological areas, e. g. agro-biotechnology, animal production science, and feed science & technology, in areas such as nutrition & health, and socio-economic research and extension or field study, for e. g., marketing and women's native role and as organized at a micro-business level and the role of capital financing through micro-loans.

-Natural Resources Development.
+E. Natural Resources Development.

-Environmental Degradation, Management and Climate Change & Maintaining Biodiversity.
+F. Environmental Degradation, Management and Climate Change & Maintaining Biodiversity.

 On a recent update of health and possibly developing pharmaceuticals from neurhormones for cancer therapy from enhanced targeted immunomodulation, it to use them hypothetically to "hyperactivate" the ff.: [a] Cytotoxic T cells, [b] Macrophages and [c] Killer cells (NK, K).
 Delivery of gene targets in question using engineered transcription factors (TFs) to activate neurhormones is via germinal blood cell lines of origin for immunocell generation (cf. T, B cells and their origins- Thymus and Bursa) as a delivery system via blood infusions.
 It is proposed that sheep models be used (cf. ARC, Agriculture and Agri-Food Canada, as proposed).
 As it stands there are other cases where neurhormones might precent further scope for discovery for immunocontrol in particular imposed on immune cells and their metabolism outside current dogma where they are known currently to be involved with the adrenergic response system from neuronal enervation of the CNS.